PathriVidyaPraveen/Infinite-Precision-Calculator-in-Java/README.md

    ant
 4) This runs the build.xml file and then compiles the AInteger and AFloat java files and creates class files , make a JAR file out of it and then store it in build folder.

+**Docker**
+1) Docker is a tool which can be used for containerisation , creating or building a docker image which can be further used for deployment.
+Dockerfile contains all the necessary instructions for creating a docker image.
+Install docker using Docker hub - docker desktop.
+Now in the WSL working directory , use "docker login" to login to the docker (WSL2 Integration enabling makes it possible) , then use "docker build -t username/appname" for building a docker image with the provided dockerfile instructions and the run the docker container obtained from the image with the following command "docker run int add 123 234".
+For pushing the built docker image into the docker hub , use the following command "docker push username/appname".